-Size: Group together plants with different widths and heights.
-The difference in size gives a more organic look than plants of the same size, which look more uniform.
+Group together plants with different widths and heights.
+The difference in size gives a more organic look than plants of the same size, which look uniform.

-Shape: Choose plants with different shapes and growth types.
-For example, place a squat trailing plant, a fountainlike plant, and a tall plant with upward leaves together for an arrangement with interest and harmony.
+Choose plants with different shapes and growth types.
+For example, place a squat trailing plant (pothos), a fountainlike plant (dracaena), and a tall plant with upward leaves (fiddle-leaf fig tree) together for an arrangement with interest and harmony.

-Care: When grouping houseplants, also consider their needs and condition preferences.
-For example, group plants that need humidity closely with other plants that have the same needs to create a pocket of moisture for every plant involved.
-Also, take light and temperature needs into account—placing a shade-loving and a sun-loving plant in the same area of the home will make it hard for one (or both) of the plants to survive.
+When grouping houseplants, also consider their needs and condition preferences.
+For example, group plants that need humidity, such as ferns, closely with other plants that have the same needs to create a pocket of moisture for every plant involved.
+Also, take temperature and light needs into account—placing a shade-loving and a sun-loving plant in the same area of the home will make it hard for one (or both) of the plants to survive.

 It's easy to fall into the trap of planting a houseplant in any attractive pot, but thinking about water drainage is very important for plant health.
-Some pots don't have a drainage hole in the bottom, meaning plants will be in sitting water.
-Other pots that do have drainage holes let out too much water, leaving surfaces wet.
-There are many solutions to drainage issues that can make houseplant care a lot simpler.
+Some pots don't have a drainage hole in the bottom, meaning your plants could be sitting in water.
+Other pots that do have drainage holes let out too much water that can leak on your tables and floor.
+Luckily, there are many solutions to drainage issues that can make houseplant care a lot simpler.

-Some pots are made with a saucer attached to the bottom to catch draining water.
+Some pots are made with a saucer you can place under the planter to catch draining water.
 If you see water filling the saucer after watering, walk away from the plant for 10 minutes or so, then return and dump the remaining water out.
 This gives the soil a chance to get the amount of water it needs to stay moist.

 Try using a plastic pot saucer and pebbles to create a humid base for a houseplant.
 Fill the bottom of the saucer with a layer of pebbles, then add about a half an inch of water.
 This keeps the pot from sitting in water but makes moisture accessible, providing extra humidity for plants that like moisture in the air.